pratikbutani/gdg-ahm-gemini-cli-workshop/README.md

 I want to create a mockup design for this mvp version, help me create prompt for the same.
 I will utilise that prompt in Google Stitch.
 No need to provide image sample.
 ```

-3. Create Designs in Google Stitch
+3. Create project in Gemini CLI
 ```
 I would like to implement a post generation in @code.html where Gemini API {api-key} will be used and based on selected event we will generate the linkedIn post.
 Use gemini-2.5-flash model
 ```